Daniel-Abrecht/dpa-sso/README.md

 If the portal is opened normally, you can log in, check the sessions, log out of the current session, log out all your sessions, and change your password.

+# Security relevant limitations

+For the purpose of being able to retrieve a token transparently, using only HTTP redirects, it has to be passed to `/.well-known/dpa-sso/` using a GET parameter.
+For this reason, be careful with access logs, as they may include the token.
+The `libapache2-mod-auth-dpa-sso` module hides the token in the logs, but be careful if you use reverse proxies or the likes, as they may still log the token.

+JS currently can't be prevented from obtaining the origins token.
+Although same origin rules will prevent the token from being obtained directly using fetch, it can install a service worker, which in turn can intercept the token sent to the `/.well-known/dpa-sso/` endpoint.

 # Getting & renewing tokens

 If the page is opened with the `renew-token` GET or POST parameter set, and the `referer` GET or POST parameter is also set, a token will be checked,